alinex/bash-lib/docs/libs/info.md

 Return the public ip address through which this machine accesses the internet.

+### ip_country / ip_city

+Return country or city of public IP.
+This may be the point it is routed from private to public network.

 ## Packages

 With `package` you may check if a specific package is installed and get the version from it.